 By 1980, Happy Eater had 21 restaurants.
 These mostly used existing pubs and cafés, usually next to a petrol station.
 Their policy was to look for "a straight road approach, easy access and good parking".

-At this point Happy Eater began to scale up their operation, with a standard building design that could be constructed quickly, and a partnership with Esso that helped them plan new sites.
+At this point Happy Eater began to scale up their operation, with a standard building design that could be constructed quickly, and a partnership with Esso that helped them find new locations, but all were aiming for the same user experience.
 More bright yellow colours were introduced.
 Most sites were now leased from a garage or petrol station; a few were owned and one was franchised.
+Two older branches were joined to their own Pickard Motor Hotels.

 The number of restaurants had grown to 85 before Imperial Group were acquired by Hanson Trust in 1986, which sold its hospitality chains to Trusthouse Forte that August.
 Forte ended a few projects they thought would be unprofitable, including a planned Happy Eater video game - that was later launched under another brand, 'Dizzy'.
 In general Forte approved of Happy Eater, noting its careful site selection and long opening hours.
-They wanted to expand it to 200 branches.
+They wanted to expand it to 200 branches, treating it as the middle ground between their Little Chef and Harvester brands.

-A report found that the average spend on a meal in 1986 was £3, with their hamburgers priced at £2.75.
+A report found that the average spend on a meal in 1986 was £3, with their hamburgers priced at £2.75, a meal they encouraged visitors to try as it was becoming "increasingly popular".
 During the two takeovers, Allen Jones and Jane Pickard left Imperial Group and went on to form a similar chain, AJ's.

 With Forte already owning 220 Little Chef restaurants, the Monopoly and Mergers Commission were called in to investigate their purchase of Happy Eater.
 This concluded that the takeover was no threat to the public interest, as new restaurants could still enter the industry.

-Forte developed Happy Eater as their more upmarket brand, introducing a new styling in May 1989 which was much less formal, offering customers a variety of seating including stools and sofas.
+Forte developed Happy Eater as their more upmarket brand, introducing a new styling in May 1989 which was much less formal, offering customers a variety of seating including stools and sofas, known as the Mark II era.
 This was trialled at Peterborough and Colsterworth.
 By contrast, Little Chef was a more 'common man's' brand, and one that Forte appeared to prioritise.

 Trusthouse Forte were bought by Granada in 1995, who said both Happy Eater and Little Chef were "tired".
 Granada believed in the power of a strong brand and economies of scale, and decided that there should be one roadside restaurant chain that they would promote relentlessly.
 They decided this would be Little Chef, and all the Happy Eaters were immediately converted to Little Chefs.